katholt/srst2/README.md

 - bowtie2 v2.1.0, 2.2.3 or 2.2.4     http://bowtie-bio.sourceforge.net/bowtie2/index.shtml

 - SAMtools v0.1.18   https://sourceforge.net/projects/samtools/files/samtools/0.1.18/ (NOTE later versions can be used, but better results are obtained with v0.1.18 especially at low read depths (<20x))

+Updates in master branch, to be in next release

+1. /data directory includes files for subtyping of the LEE pathogenicity island of E. coli, as per [Ingle et al, 2016, Nature Microbiology](doi:10.1038/nmicrobiol.2015.10).
+[Instructions below](https://github.com/katholt/srst2#typing-the-lee-pathogenicity-island-of-E-coli)

 -----------